kontenta/kontour/DEVELOPMENT.md

 ### Testing with different versions

-Travis CI is set up to run tests against PHP 7.1 and 7.2 in combination with Laravel 5.6 and 5.7, see .travis.yml for details.
+[Travis CI](https://travis-ci.org/kontenta/kontour) is set up to run tests against PHP 7.1 and 7.2 in combination with Laravel 5.6 and 5.7.
+See `.travis.yml` for details.

 - `composer update --prefer-lowest` can be used before running tests for testing backwards compatibility.
 - `composer show -D -o` can be used to check how far behind latest version the currently installed dependencies are.